Ryan-zhu-sudo/github_M10-CAR-T/README.md

 + The ID group represents the integrase region of HIV.
 + The Env group represents the Env region of HIV.
 + The original sequencing files ending in .fastq in this study are stored at NCBI Bioproject (https://www.ncbi.nlm.nih.gov/bioproject/PRJNA903552).
 The processed files are located in the fishare platform (https://figshare.com/articles/online_resource/figshare_M10_CAR-T/21671042).
-+ All data under the folders are for testing purposes, for reproduction of all results, the complete data is stored in can be obtained through the figshare platform.
++ All data under the folders are for testing purposes, for reproduction of all results, the complete data can be obtained through the figshare platform.

 ## Contact
 Author:<br>